Let there be light!

 Warehouses present a particular challenge because of their interior volume and the difficulty of maintaining electric lighting systems that are located at a high ceiling plane.

 Saudi Arabia’s largest Pepsi distributor, Saudi Industrial Projects Co.
-(SIPCO), is located in Jeddah, where summer temperatures can spike to 109 F (43 C).
+(SIPCO), is located in Jeddah, where summer temperatures can spike to 109 Fahrenheit (43 Celsius).

 As SIPCO discovered, thermal performance of the daylighting system is crucial because it affects occupant comfort and productivity as well as building costs.

 When it comes to thermal performance, the three daylighting options - windows, skylights, and TDDs - all perform differently on the two key issues: solar heat gain and conductive transfer of heat or cold.

 Conductive transfer occurs when surfaces touch and heat or cold are transferred.
 If a window or skylight allows conduction of either from the outside environment to the inside, the space becomes too hot or too cold.

-This increased load placed on the HVAC system can even require equipment with increased heating and cooling capacity, further increasing costs
+This increased load placed on the HVAC system can even require equipment with increased heating and cooling capacity, further increasing costs.

 With less lighting-related heat produced, and reduced conductive heat transfer, the air conditioning and heating systems don’t have to be as large and/or work as hard.